VernonGrant/gnu-c-language-manual/markdown/Unicode-Character-Codes.md

-You can specify Unicode characters, for individual character constants or as part of string constants (see [String Constants](String-Constants.md)), using escape sequences.
+You can specify Unicode characters, for individual character constants or as part of string constants (see [String Constants](String-Constants.md)), using escape sequences; and even in C identifiers.
 Use the '`\u`' escape sequence with a 16-bit hexadecimal Unicode character code.
 If the code value is too big for 16 bits, use the '`\U`' escape sequence with a 32-bit hexadecimal Unicode character code.
 (These codes are called *universal character names*.)
 For example,

 ``` C
 \u6C34      /* 16-bit code (UTF-16) */